Stocks fight to protect Trump-era gains

 Jobless claims jumped by 281,000 in the week through March 14

-U.S. equity markets battled back from steep losses early Thursday and were figthing to hold onto their miniscule gains from the Trump era.
+U.S. equity markets battled back from steep losses early Thursday and were on track to hold onto the remnants of their gains from the Trump era.

 Continue Reading Below

-The Dow Jones Industrial Average fell by as many as 721 points, or 3.6 percent, while the S&P 500 and Nasdaq Composite slid 3.3 percent and 1.9 percent, respectively.
-If the Dow is down at least 166.52 points at the close of trading, that would erase the entirety of the gains achieved since President Trump was sworn into office on Jan.
+The Dow Jones Industrial Average turned higher after a drop of 721 points, or 3.6 percent, shortly after the open.
+If the Dow is down at least 166.52 points at the close of trading, that would erase the entirety of its once-sizeable increase since President Trump was sworn into office on Jan.
 20, 2017.

+The S&P 500 and Nasdaq composite, which also posted steep losses earlier, rallied too.

 |Ticker